Emmely2008/Test-Assignment-with-Selenium2/README.md

 I see two vulnerabilities:

-1) We are limited in our testing such as testing for usability and that the layout hasn't changed.
+1) We are limited in our testing such as testing for usability and that the layout hasn't changed (visual bugs).
+Here it's more beneficial to use manual testing:

 *Once you want to test for usability and a "looks good" factor you leave the realms of automated testing.
-This is the area where you should rely on exploratory testing, usability testing (this can even be as simple as hallway testing) and showcases with your users to see if they like using your product and can use all features without getting frustrated or annoyed.*
+This is the area where you should rely on exploratory testing, usability testing (this can even be as simple as hallway testing) and showcases with your users to see if they like using your product and can use all features without getting frustrated or annoyed.* [Martin Fowlder](https://martinfowler.com/articles/practical-test-pyramid.html)

-2) The GUI is what the stakeholders/users see and they might be eager to change (for example to sat in fashion).
+2) The GUI is what the stakeholders/users see and they might be eager to change (for example to stay in fashion).
 It is also the easiest part to change.
-If it is changed often that might lead to the automated GUI test needing to be rewritten.
+If it is changed often that might lead to the automated GUI test needing to be rewritten this leads to unwanted high maintenance of automated GUI tests.
-The tests then require more maintenance than they create value.

 _______________
 #### 4) Demonstrate details in how to create a Selenium Test using the code for the exercise

-Make sure the tests are run in name ascending order with the annotation *@FixMethodOrder(MethodSorters.NAME_ASCENDING)*.
+Making sure the tests are run in name ascending order with the annotation *@FixMethodOrder(MethodSorters.NAME_ASCENDING)*.

-Set up and tear down the WebDriver.
+Setting up and setup/tear down the WebDriver.

 I use Chrome as Selenium WebDriver to manipulate the DOM.
-I also reset the back-end stup by calling "hhtp://localhost:3000/reset" and make sure the DOM is ready before the tests run with *setScriptTimeout*.
+I also reset the back-end in the set up function by calling "hhtp://localhost:3000/reset" and make sure the DOM is ready before the tests run with *setScriptTimeout*.
 See code:

 ```